mattr/xpns/README.md

 Command-line expense tracker written in Go.
 Uses a SQLite database in the backend, so you might need drivers installed depending on your operating system.

+## Motivation

+I wanted a way to track purchases and expenses throughout the day, and reference them without having to log in to my banking each time.
+To solve this, I created `xpns`, a command line interface to add and view transactions.
+It's not intended as a full-bodies expense tracker, more as a way to keep track of expenses at the time of purchase, and as a reminder when you need to know what you did spend (or receive).

 ## Installation instructions

 ```bash